 What can we do to help you with your project?
 We believe that getting your permit should be the easy part.
 After all, once you have your permit, that’s when the real work starts.
 The following permits are in PDF format.
 If you need help, call please call our Code Enforcement Officer at 207-403-3306, or at the office by calling 207-794-3372.
-He can walk you through the permitting process and even help you prepare for the Planning Board, if necessary.
+They can walk you through the permitting process and even help you prepare for the Planning Board, if necessary.
 The Planning Board meets on Tuesday the week following the Town Council meetings.
 This is typically the 3rd Tuesday of the month.

 Planning Board Meetings are held on Tuesday the week following the Regular Town Council Meetings, if there is a Holiday it’s moved to the next Tuesday.
 Meetings start at 6:00pm.